 At some companies, such programs cover any job.
-In other cases, bonuses are restricted to positions with an insufficient supply of talent – for example, an e-commerce company might provide bonuses for software engineers, especially if they're in a competitive market for tech talent, but not other roles that are easier to fill.
+In other cases, bonuses are restricted to positions with an insufficient supply of talent.
+For example, an e-commerce company might provide bonuses for software engineers, especially if they're in a competitive market for tech talent, but not other roles that are easier to fill.
 The United States government even offers an employee referral bonus program at the discretion of individual agencies to staff hard-to-fill jobs.

 It's important to note that the roles selected for bonus programs aren't inherently more valuable than non-bonus eligible roles; often, they're just harder to fill.
 If your job title doesn't make the cut, don't feel undervalued.
 But do, perhaps, go through your network and see if you have connections to refer for these in-demand jobs.

 When You Should Refer a Contact

 It’s important to screen your contacts carefully before passing their resume along to human resources.
 Before making a potential connection, ask yourself:

-- Are they interested in the position?
-This might sound obvious, but if the potential candidate isn't enthused about the opportunity, he or she shouldn't be pushed to take it.
+It might sound obvious, but if the potential candidate isn't enthused about the opportunity, he or she shouldn't be pushed to take it.
 You burn social capital every time you make a recommendation that doesn't work out.
 Don't set yourself up to lose by trying to force a fit that doesn't exist.